Micpri/micpri.github.io/_posts/2021-08-06-Webscrape_Metjobs.md

 ![key skills sector]({{ "/assets/webscrape_metjobs/key skills sector.png" | absolute_url }})

 Finally, I tried to interogate  scientific diciplines to assess which field is the most prevalent, or likely to be in the near future.
 There are a lot of words used here with the key takeaways that Engin and Sea show both positive trends over time.
 Atmosph and aersol show a reduction and leveling off, likely due to the diversification of the list from its early days.

-The plot is posted at the end of the article
+The plot of these data is posted at the end of the article.

 # Conclusions